Hello NASM learners, and welcome to the PTPioneer FAQ page.

 NASM Exam Pass Rate

-Although the NASM exam is constantly being changed, the average pass rate for the last few years is approximately 65%.
+Although the NASM exam constantly changes, the average pass rate for the last few years is approximately 65%.
 In 2015 the NASM pass rate was 67%.

 In 2016 the NASM CPT pass rate was 61% (one of the lowest years).